nyjc-computing/devcontainers/README.md

 # Devcontainers Repository

+> **Note:** All base images must be [Codespace-compatible](https://containers.dev/implementors/) to ensure Docker and devcontainer features work as expected in Codespaces and local development environments.

 This repository hosts multiple devcontainer builds, each organized in its own subdirectory.
 These builds are published to **GitHub Container Registry (GHCR)** and can be consumed by downstream projects.

 ## Directory Structure